 We will use upper-case letters, or Greek letters (perhaps followed by a digit), to denote either complete relation schemes or subsets.
-Typically, we will use something like "R" or "R1" to refer to the scheme for an entire relation, and a letter like "A" or "B" or a or b to refer to a subset.
+Typically, we will use something like "R" or "R1" to refer to the scheme for an entire relation, and a letter like "A" or "B" to refer to a subset.